-- maintain his/her high school GPA at 3.65 or higher through graduation; - enroll at Madonna University in the fall semester for which accepted: - successfully pass all Madonna University courses with grades of C (2.0) or higher; - maintain GPA of 3.30 or higher at Madonna University; - complete prerequisite courses to the nursing major and be ready for the nursing major within two years of enrollment.
+- maintain his/her high school GPA at 3.65 or higher through graduation: - enroll at Madonna University in the fall semester for which accepted; - successfully pass all Madonna University courses with grades of C (2.0) or higher; - maintain GPA of 3.30 or higher at Madonna University; - complete prerequisite courses to the nursing major and be ready for the nursing major within two years of enrollment.

-Step 1: Admission Requirements for Transfer students applying to Pre-Nursing
+Step 1: Admission Requirements for Transfer students applying to Health Sciences Pre-Nursing

 - A minimum cumulative GPA of 3.0 from all colleges and/or universities. - 2.
-At least one year each of high school algebra, biology, and chemistry with a grade of C (2.0) or higher (documented by official high school transcript), or at least one semester of each at the college level with a grade of C (2.0) or higher. - Certain required support courses are part of the nursing department's academic excellence policy (see "required support courses"

-in the program listing below).
-Students with more than one grade below C (2.0) in courses included in the academic excellence policy, taken within seven years of application to Madonna University, are not considered for the upper division major, even after the courses have been repeated for higher grades.
+At least one year each of high school algebra, biology, and chemistry with a grade of C (2.0) or higher (documented by official high school transcript), or at least one semester of each at the college level with a grade of C (2.0) or higher. - 3.
+Certain required support courses are part of the nursing department's academic excellence policy (see "required support courses" in the program listing below).
+Students with more than one grade below C (2.0) in courses included in the academic excellence policy, are not considered for the upper division major, even after the courses have been repeated for higher grades.
 Students whose record indicates lack of success in another nursing program are also not considered.

-See pages 20-21 of this Bulletin for additional details on the admission of transfer students.
+See page 19 of this Catalog for additional details on the admission of transfer students.